Distinguished Teaching Fellow, United States Studies Centre

 Jeffrey Bleich is the former US Ambassador to Australia.
-He is a Distinguished Teaching Fellow and a member of the Council of Advisors at the United States Studies Centre.
+He is a Distinguished Teaching Fellow at the United States Studies Centre.
 As a member of the US Studies teaching faculty he has lectured extensively at the University of Sydney, as well as the Perth USAsia Centre at the University of Western Australia, Melbourne University, the University of Tasmania, Swinburne University, Griffith University, Universities Australia, and other scholarly gatherings.

 Mr Bleich is the Chair of the Fulbright Foreign Scholarship Board, by appointment of former-President Barack Obama, and also serves as a Director of the East-West Center Board by appointment former Secretary of State John Kerry.
 He leads the international consulting group, Dentons Diplomatic Solutions, and is a Partner in Dentons US LLP.
 His work specialises in resolving complex cross-border disputes, data and security issues, and the Asia-Pacific Region.
 He has been honoured as a California Lawyer Attorney of the Year, and listed in Lawdragon 500 and in America's Best Lawyers as a top “Bet the Company” lawyer.
 Mr Bleich has also taught several courses at UC Berkeley School of Law, and publishes extensively.